simonccc/kopsrox/docs/SETUP.md

 `sudo pveum acl modify / --roles Administrator --user root@pam  --token 'root@pam!kopsrox'`

-Take a note of the token as we'll need this below
+Take a note of the token as you will need this for `kopsrox.ini` or check out [CONFIG.md](CONFIG.md)

 ## Create kopsrox.ini